0xPolygonMiden/miden-vm/docs/src/design/aux_table/hasher.md

 r' - r - 1 = 0
 $$

+This constraint should not be applied to the very last row of the hasher execution trace, since we do not want to enforce a value that would conflict with the first row of a subsequent co-processor in the Auxiliary Table.
+Therefore we can create a special virtual flag for this constraint using the $s_0$ selector column from the Auxiliary Table that selects for the hash co-processor.
+(This is _not_ one of the hasher's internal selector columns which are desribed above.)

+The modified row address constraint which should be applied is the following:

+$$
+(1 - s_0') \cdot (r' - r - 1) = 0
+$$

+_Note: this constraint should also be multiplied Auxiliary Table's selector flag $s_0$, as is true for all constraints in this co-processor._

 ### Selector columns constraints

 For selector columns, first we must ensure that only binary values are allowed in these columns.
 This can be done with the following constraints: